Rafa-X/CUCEI/Docker Basics/README.md

 ## Docker Basic App
-The goal with this app is to underteand the elemental way to work with docker and apps.
+The goal with this app is to understeand the elemental way to work with docker and apps.
 Creates the containers and the images using a **docker-compose** file, then displays a series of random data created with the module "Faker". <br>

 This random data is from the Faker method .profile(), gets **n** characteristics that a persons profile can contain.